-Thesis Requirements and Guidance Committees
+Thesis Requirements and Qualifying Exam Committees

-A thesis is required of candidates for the Master of Music degree in composition; a thesis or final project is required of candidates for the Master of Music degree in music education.
-For composition majors, the thesis will consist of a work in three or more movements for four or more instruments; for music education majors, the thesis will consist of a research document written on a topic approved by the music education department, the final project will consist of a creative project that will present the arrangement, production or design of innovative ideas, materials or curricula for specific applications in teaching music.
-Before registering for 594a Thesis, a student must choose a guidance committee composed of three regular faculty, approved by the department chair, of which at least two come from the home department.
-The chair of the guidance committee directly supervises the preparation of the thesis, the final acceptance of which is based upon the unanimous recommendation of all three members of the committee.
+A composition portfolio is required of candidates for the Master of Music degree in composition; a thesis or final project is required of candidates for the Master of Music degree in music education.
+For music education majors, the thesis will consist of a research document written on a topic approved by the music education department, the final project will consist of a creative project that will present the arrangement, production or design of innovative ideas, materials or curricula for specific applications in teaching music.
+Before registering for 594a Thesis, a student must choose a qualifying exam committee composed of three regular faculty, approved by the department chair, of which at least two come from the home department.
+The chair of the qualifying exam committee directly supervises the preparation of the thesis, the final acceptance of which is based upon the unanimous recommendation of all three members of the committee.